ardaozceviz/ProjectEuler/README.md

-# My solutions for EulerProject with Kotlin
+# Project Euler

+Here you can find my solutions for Project Euler written in Kotlin.